OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 * If n has no predecessor, PRIOR(n) returns a null.
 Likewise, if n has no successor, NEXT(n) returns a null.
 * **You can use PRIOR or NEXT to traverse PL/SQL tables indexed by any series of integers**
 * **you can use PRIOR or NEXT to traverse PL/SQL tables from which some elements have been deleted**

+### Using DELETE
+* Delete has three forms:
+    1. DELETE removes all elements from a PL/SQL table
+    2. DELETE(n) removes the nth element
+    3. DELETE(m, n) removes all elements in the range m .. n.

+### Retrieving Oracle Data with PL/SQL TABLE
+* You can retrieve Oracle data into a PL/SQL table in three ways
+    1. SELECT INTO statement lets you select a single row of data
+        * Using the SELECT INTO statement, you can select a column entry into a scalar element.
+Or, you can select an entire row into a record element
+    2. The FETCH statement or a cursor FOR loop lets you fetch multiple rows
+        * Using the FETCH statement, you can fetch an entire column of Oracle data into a PL/SQL table of scalars
+        * Or, you can fetch an entire table of Oracle data into a PL/SQL table of records

+### Inserting Oracle Data with PL/SQL TABLE
+* You cannot reference **record** variables in the VALUES clause
+    * Instead, you must specify one or more fields in the record
 *